chenxingqiang/secret-learn/doc/modules/array_api.rst

     PYTORCH_ENABLE_MPS_FALLBACK=1 pytest -k "array_api" -v

-At the time of writing all jax-sklearn tests should pass, however, the computational speed is not necessarily better than with the CPU device.
+At the time of writing all secret-learn tests should pass, however, the computational speed is not necessarily better than with the CPU device.

 .. _device_support_for_float64: